-- A bachelor's degree with discipline specific course prerequisites - Content area ORELA tests (Mid-High school applicants only) - A GPA of \geq 3.0 , or submit passing Basic Skills NES test scores - Demonstrated experience working with target age groups (volunteer or paid) - Criminal background check clearance (post admissions)
+- A bachelor's degree with required studies by start of program - Mid-High ONLY Provide documentation of a passing content area ORELA tests - Have a \geq 3.0 cumulative GPA (preferred) or submit a statement of explanation - Demonstrated meaningful experience working with school age youth (volunteer or paid) - Criminal background check clearance (post admissions)

-The online application opens each Fall and closes January 15 (Monday).
+Applicants complete the Curriculum and Teaching - UOTeach Graduate School application in GradWeb.
+The online application opens each Fall and closes January 15.